Shadowtrance/ninjhax/README.md

 There are a lot of firmware versions out there, so building them all may take a while (think 10~20 minutes).

+### Building Spiderninja

+Spiderninja is a port of the ninjhax 3DSX homebrew loader to the Spider hack, which works on old 3DS <= 9.2.
+To build Spiderninja, follow the directions above and make sure a ninjhax build is successful.
+Once that works:

+- To build Spiderninja for a single specific firmware version, use (replace "7.1.0-16E" with firmware version) : `python scripts/buildSpiderninja.py "7.1.0-16E"`

+Once it is built, the artifacts will be in the `html` directory.
+Rename the `.bin` file for your target FW version to `spiderninja.bin` and place that on the root of your SD card.
+Then host the `.html` file along with `frame.html` and visit it to trigger Spiderninja.

 ### Description of modules

 The ninjhax source code is divided into a number of different modules.
 Some names are fairly straightforward, others are not.
 Here's an individual description of each module (roughly in order of execution where applicable) :